samudeluca24/comp0035_pbl4/pbl4-5.md

 Events, Sports and Countries.

 1. Drop the list of named columns `['Events', 'Sports', 'Countries']`
-2. Print the column labels and data types again, or check the shape which should be lower than the original column count
+2. Print the column labels again, or check the shape which should be lower than the original column count

 Hint: `inplace=True` replaces the current dataframe contents.